perrysmotors/sticky-headers.framerfx/README.md

-*Inspired by 'Sticky' by Ismael Martínez*
+*Inspired by 'Sticky' by Ismael Martínez and 'Parallax' by Linton Ye*

 # Usage
 After you install this package you will see two components: `StickyScroll` and `StickyElement`.